DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/google-search-gdd-sre.md

 Google is also massive in open source with highly successful [hundreds of projects](https://opensource.google.com/) projects like Angular JS, Android or Kubernetes.
 Google hires some of the best Open Source developers to work on internal projects related to their passion.
 For example [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum), Python's founder and lead developer, worked at Google.
 By the way, being hired to work on Open Source projects is a very common practice for companies that actively use a particular technology or language.
 This is a great way to get a dream job: write an Open Source tool/package and get hired by a company that uses it.

 Google's profits from the Search Engine are so high that it was able to fund a large number of ideas and industries.
 It got so big that in 2015 the founders of Google created [Alphabet](https://en.wikipedia.org/wiki/Alphabet_Inc.) as Google parent company.
-This is a really clever move since it will make each susequent division (from self-driving cars, to drone deliveries) more accountable and focused.
+This is a really clever move since it will make each subsequent division (from self-driving cars, to drone deliveries) more accountable and focused.

 ### Learn from Google's focus on engineering and SRE